 How does this relate to the valuation of the stock market for example?
 Well, if the stock market increases and trusted friends tell the average household how great of an investment stocks are, it is quite likely that some are going to believe the story and buy into the direction of an increasing trend.
 This may be trend enforcing and spread out like a snowball across other friends and relatives especially after having successful feedback with one’s own investment.

 Robert J. Shiller and George Akerlof explain in their book “Animal Spirits” how they view that psychological factors ultimately drive the economy.
-They emphasize feedback processes that ultimately drive prices, economies, and may even result in bubbles.
+They emphasize on feedback processes that drive prices, business cycles, and may even result in bubbles.
 A few research publications support their view.
 Positive feedback experiments in laboratory setups were able to reproduce price equilibria distant to their fundamental value.
 However, we should keep in mind that the world we live in is much to complex to be plugged into any research with all relevant aspects.

 Valuations tend to be mean-reverting in the long run.
 Oscillation around long-run mean valuations develops in trends.
 We aim to recognize trends with tools from behavioral economics, technical analysis, big data, and common sense.
 Our main attention is dedicated to cyclical trends, which last months to years.